RhonaK/CyberSecurity-week9/README.md

   - [x] GIF Walkthrough:
     <img src='week9(red_2).gif' title='Cross-Site Request Forgery (CSRF)' width='' alt='' />
   - [x] Steps to recreate:
-    One of the three sites does not have CSRF protections on the admin area.
-A clever attacker could design a form which would automatically submit form data to the staff area and take advantage of a logged in user's access permissions.
-Be the attacker and design a form which will make a change to the spelling of some database content.
-(For example, change the first user from "James" to "Jim", or change "Alabama" to "Alabamaaaa".)
+  -  One of the three sites does not have CSRF protections on the admin area.
+We could design a form which would automatically submit       form data to the staff area and take advantage of a logged in user's access permissions.
+    - We can Design a form which will make a change to the spelling of some database content.
+(For example, change the first user from        "Jim" to "Jimaa")
+    - We can see from the GIF that the user who doesn't have admin privilege can still access the website's data and change it.

 ## Notes